vicharak-in/shrike-lite/Docs/generating_your_first_bitstream.md

 </div>

- 2. Now we will first map the clock pins , filter the selection by using CLK and OSC_ctrl tab.
+ 2. Now we will first map the clock pins, filter the selection by using CLK and OSC_ctrl tab.

  We have two clock related signal "clk" and "clk_en" map them to "OSC_CLK" and "OSC_EN" respectively.